 Foreign currency risk is the risk of fluctuation in fair value or future cash flows of a financial instrument as a result of changes in foreign exchange rates.
-The Group and the Company have transactional currency exposures arising from sales that are denominated in a United States Dollar other than the respective functional currencies of Group entities.
+The Group and the Company have transactional currency exposures arising from sales that are denominated in United States Dollar.

-Any reasonably possible change in the foreign currency exchange rates at the end of the reporting period against the respective functional currencies of the entities within the Group does not have material impact on the profit/loss after taxation and other comprehensive income of the Group and of the Company and hence, no sensitivity analysis is presented.
+Any reasonably possible change in the foreign currency exchange rates at the end of the reporting period against the functional currencies of the Group and the Company does not have material impact on the profit/loss after taxation and other comprehensive income of the Group and of the Company and hence, no sensitivity analysis is presented.